barbaraneves/masters-machine-learning-course/README.md

 [**Click here**](https://github.com/barbaraneves/masters-machine-learning-course/tree/main/Lista%203) to access the _Lista 3_ folder.

+### List 4 - Artificial Neural Networks for Nonlinear Regression and Classification
+The forth exercise list covers the following topics:

+- Nonlinear Regression using MLP
+- Classification using MLP
+- Minibatch Stochastic Gradient Descent with Momentum
+- Model Evaluation Metrics

+This exercise list explores the application of Artificial Neural Networks in nonlinear regression and classification tasks.
+In question 1, a dataset on concrete properties is used to train and evaluate a nonlinear regression model.
+The model, based on a Multilayer Perceptron (MLP) with 1 hidden layer, is trained using minibatch stochastic gradient descent with momentum.
+The dataset is randomly split into training, validation, and test sets, and metrics such as RMSE, MAE, and MRE are reported.
+In question 2, a dataset on British speech samples is employed to train and evaluate a nonlinear classification model using a similar architecture.
+The accuracy is reported for the training, validation, and test sets.
+Both questions provide insights into the model's learning process through cost function curves over epochs.

+[**Click here**](https://github.com/barbaraneves/masters-machine-learning-course/tree/main/Lista%204) to access the _Lista 4_ folder.

 ## Repository Structure
 Each exercise list is stored in a separate folder in the repository.
 The folder name follows the pattern "_Lista X_", where _X_ is the list number.